 This summary chimes very neatly with predictive policing, which has enjoyed a mix of triumphs and failures.
-Figures from the US indicate that recourse to data has helped in the battle against drug-dealing, assault and battery, gang violence and bike thefts but has had little or no impact in tackling crimes of passion and homicides.
+Figures from the US indicate that recourse to data has helped in the battle against drug-dealing, assault and battery, gang violence and bike thefts.
+However, it has had little or no impact on tackling crimes of passion and homicides.

 So it seems it is possible to have the best of both worlds.
+It need not be a matter of experience versus innovation.
 In fact, it’s not just possible: it’s desirable.
 We shouldn’t reject new and different ways of doing things, and we also shouldn’t expect them to render human judgment utterly redundant.
 Experience and innovation both have a place, and the two can even exist in harmony.

 This blend can be seen in many sustainable organisations, which tend to be both stable and dynamic.
 They survive and thrive by keeping the essence of what has worked well previously and by always introducing unfamiliar elements.
 Amid the churn and challenges of modern-day business, striking this balance is increasingly vital to long-term success.

 Paul Kirkham is a researcher in the field of entrepreneurial creativity with Nottingham University Business School’s Haydn Green Institute for Innovation and Entrepreneurship (HGIIE) and co-author of ‘Building an Entrepreneurial Organisation’.